berndab/r_data_analysis/README.md

 The null hypothosis states that

-H0 : The slope of the linear model is zero, or m = 0
+* Ho : The slope of the linear model is zero, or m = 0

 while the alternative hypothosis states that

-Ha : The slope of the linear model is not zero, or m ≠ 0
+* Ha : The slope of the linear model is not zero, or m ≠ 0

 Because the p-value of our linear regression analysis is 5.35e-11, which is much smaller than our assumed significance level of 0.05%, there is sufficient evidence to reject the null hypothesis, which means that the slope of our linear model is not zero.